Brownfield, Texas: Education

-The City of Brownfield is served by the Brownfield Independent School District, ranked 899 out of 932 districts in Texas with a zero star rating.
+The City of Brownfield is served by the Brownfield Independent School District, ranked 899 out of 932 districts in Texas and receiving a zero-star rating.
 Brownfield ISD is considered a historically low-performing school district with abnormally high teacher turnover according to the local newspaper.

 Brownfield High School was rated "academically unacceptable" by the Texas State Board of Education in 2011.

 For the 2012–2013 school year, Brownfield High School State of Texas Assessments of Academic Readiness test scores resulted in the following student passing scores: